-TDP Testing Methodology A brief description of the testing methodology that is employed to ascertain the idle and TDP power consumption figures for a server – utilizing the SWTDP software is given in sections A-E below.
+TDP Testing Methodology A brief description of the testing methodology that is employed to ascertain the idle and TDP power consumption measurements for a server – utilizing the SWTDP software is given in sections A-E below.
+See Figure 4

 When a server is released from the production line and ready to be tested, it's power cable is plugged into a lab equipment power meter.
 This test device must be both accurate and repeatable, and must have at least the following for power consumption readings: watts, power factor, amps and volts.
 It must also have the capability to display or record the maximum numbers sensed during a certain time period.
 A network cable is connected to at least one of the server's network ports.
 All disks and devices that the unit will ship with must be on the system and must power on when the system is powered on.
 If the system has a video connector and/or a keyboard connector, those must be attached to suitable devices so that the power the system would utilize to operate them will be consumed.
 Most servers do not use a mouse, so no such device need be connected.

 The server must be booted, either from a non-disk medium such as a USB stick, or network booted, which means a portion of the system memory is set aside to load and run the operating system.
 Currently a version of the Debian Linux distribution is used, with a typical collection of services running but idle, such as the a web server and a database server, as well as a few other sundry minor services.
 An IP address is obtained from a DHCP server via the network that is connected.
-After the system fully completes the bootup process, a suitable time is waited to allow the system to quiesce so that a reasonable idle power consumption figure may be observed and recorded.
+After the system fully completes the bootup process, a suitable time is waited to allow the system to quiesce so that a reasonable idle power consumption measurement may be observed and recorded.

-The idle power figures are recorded (IPC).
+The idle power measurements are recorded (IPC).

 The power meter must be set to record the maximums if such an additional setting is required on the meter to obtain the maximums

 The SWTDP software is run and after the software queries the hardware and determines the configuration, the main power exercising portion of the program begins.
 This portion of the program can take 15-30 minutes, roughly, depending on the performance capabilities of the server and the processor(s).
-When the power exercising portion of the program has completed, depending on the capabilities of the lab equipment, the maximum (TDP) power figures may be read programmatically from the meter, or the software will ask the operator to enter the values, which will then be transmitted electronically to the operations database server for recordation.
+When the power exercising portion of the program has completed, depending on the capabilities of the lab equipment, the maximum (TDP) power measurements may be read programmatically from the meter, or the software will ask the operator to enter the values, which will then be transmitted electronically to the operations database server for recordation.
 The configuration inventory of the server's memory, disks, network and disk controllers, and processor(s) which was collected earlier by the software is also electronically transmited to the operations database server; however this function of the software is covered in detail in a separate application document.